SystemsCyber/TruckCapeProjects/hardware/README.md

 ![ReworkPWM2and3.jpg](ReworkPWM2and3.jpg)

 The new pins for PWM2 and PWM3 are P8.34 and P8.36, respectively.
 However, the PWM6_OUT was tied to P8.36.
 This signal line needs to be cut.
 PWM6_OUT also has R11 pulling the signal high.
 Since this is now an output for PWM3, the pullup resistor needs to be removed.
-Be sure R11 is not populated.
+Therefore, ensure R11 and C11 are not populated.

 ![Pins_P8-44and43_removed.jpg](Pins_P8-44and43_removed.jpg)